Leif Tronstad: Early life

-Tronstad was born in Bærum; the son of Hans Larsen and Josefine Amalie Tronstad, Hans died three months before Leif was born.
+Tronstad was born in Bærum Municipality; the son of Hans Larsen and Josefine Amalie Tronstad, Hans died three months before Leif was born.
 Leif thus grew up in Sandvika with his mother and four siblings.
 He graduated from middle school in 1918, with top grades in mathematics.
 He then embarked on thirty months of professional practice in two local electricity companies, which was a requirement to enrol at Kristiania Technical School, a predecessor of the Faculty of Engineering at Oslo University College.
 When he enrolled in 1920 he chose technical chemistry instead of electronic engineering.
 He graduated in 1922, the best chemistry student; a fellow student recalled that he "did not have to read anything more than once" in order to remember it.
 In the spring of 1923, he also took the examen artium after attending the Haagaas School for one year.
 He was ready to enroll at the Norwegian Institute of Technology, but waited one year, possibly wanting to strengthen his personal finances.
 In the meantime, he started on his compulsory military service.

 He was an accomplished athlete and helped his hometown club Grane SK to two Norwegian 4 × 1500 metres relay records.
 The records were set in 1921 and 1923, but broken by the team IL i BUL in 1926.
 His brother John, a bronze medalist in 1500 metres at the 1917 Norwegian championships, was on the relay team as well.
 Both brothers used their father's name Larsen at the time; Leif took up his mother's name Tronstad later.

 In 1924 Tronstad moved to Trondheim to study at the Norwegian Institute of Technology, graduating in 1927.
 His graduation paper was deemed exceptional and as such was reported to King Haakon of Norway.
 Regarded as a fully-fledged academic work, it was published scientifically in 1928.
 Tronstad had taken various stray jobs while studying, and also finished his military service, reaching the rank of Second Lieutenant in the Norwegian Army Corps of Weaponry in 1927.
 From 1927 to 1928 Tronstad worked briefly as an assistant at the Norwegian Institute of Technology as well as in a private company in Kristiansand.
 In 1928 he returned to the Norwegian Institute of Technology as a research fellow.
 In the same year, Tronstad married Edla Obel, who was nine years his junior, in Trondheim.
 The couple had two children.